What is Kickbox?

-Students listed as co-investigators on a project are allowed to apply for their own Kickbox if it’s for an entirely different project.
+Students listed as co-investigators on a project can apply for their own Kickbox if it’s for an entirely different project.
 Remember, it’s one Kickbox per idea.

 How many Kickboxes can I get?

 Students can be the primary investigator for only one Kickbox per year.
 However, students can be co-investigators on more than one project.
-If you’ve received a Kickbox in a previous year, you’re eligible to get another this year.
+If you’ve received a Kickbox in a previous year, you can get another this year.

 How do I get a Kickbox?

-We have a limited number of Kickboxes to distribute this year, so it’s a competitive process that involves a few steps.
+We have a limited number of Kickboxes to distribute each year, so it’s a competitive process that involves a few steps.

 - Think of an idea for a project that you can make significant progress on during the spring semester.